proglang/jgs/README.md

 #### Security annotation

 1. fields:
 because the analysis checks for security violations, each field in the project has to provied a *security level*, no matter if it is an instance or a static field.
-For this purpose, the annotation `@FieldSecurity` in the class [`Annotations`][Annotations class] can be used.
+For this purpose, the annotation `@FieldSecurity` in the class [`Annotations`][AnnotationsClass] can be used.
 The value of the annotation specifies the level of the field.
 The level has to be one of the *security levels* specified by the method `SootSecurityLevel#getOrderedSecurityLevels()`.
 (Consider that it is invalid if the declaration includes also an assignment and if the assigned value has a stronger *security level*.
 In the case of a static field the check of the static initializer method will fail, in the case of an instance field the check of the constructors will fail.)